huuff/db-book/exercises/chapter4/written-exercises.md

 ```

 Se we have no way to test that our queries that retrieve all students with the courses they take (and still show the students that take no courses) work.

+### c)
+Isn't this literaly the exact same question as in the previous one?